AndroidPillars/React---Basics/README.md

 - The constructor is only used to initialize the state of our Component or bind methods to the proper context.
 - The componentDidMount method is invoked immediately after the component is being inserted in to the DOM.
-- <b>Flow</b>, Constructor -> No Elements -> Render -> ComponentDidMount -> ApiRequest -> UpdateState -> Re-render -> Render
+- <b>Flow by using componentDidMount method</b>, Constructor -> No Elements -> Render -> ComponentDidMount ->         ApiRequest -> UpdateState -> Re-render(i.e)Render.
-- The componentWillMount method is called before the component is invoked in to the DOM(i.e)before the render method gets invoked.
+- The componentWillMount method as is called as the constructor(i.e) before the component is invoked in to the         DOM(i.e)before the render method gets invoked.
-- The componentDidUpdate method gets called once the component is Re-rendered(i.e)whenever we update the state of our Component trigger a Re-render.
+- The componentDidUpdate method gets called once the component is Re-rendered(i.e) whenever we update the state of our Component trigger a Re-render.

 # React - Router